On the relative hyperbolicity and manifold structure of certain right-angled Coxeter groups: Geometric structure of right-angled Coxeter groups with planar defining nerves

 Step 2: Let $\mathcal{R}$ be the union of all red edges of $T$.
 We remark that $\mathcal{R}$ is not necessarily connected.
 We form a new tree $T_{r}$ from the tree $T$ by collapsing each component $C$ of $\mathcal{R}$ to a vertex labelled by $v_C$ and we associate each such new vertex $v_C$ to the complex $\Delta_{v_C}=\bigcup_{v\in V(C)} \Delta_v$.
 For each vertex $v$ of $T_r$ which is also a vertex of $T$ we still assign $v$ the complex $\Delta_v$ as in the previous tree $T$ structure.
-It is clear that for each vertex $v$ in the new tree $T_r$ the associated vertex complex $\Delta_{v}$ is the suspension of a broken line $\ell_{v}$ which is distinct from a path of length $2$.
+We observe that for each vertex $v$ of the new tree $T_r$ the associated vertex complex $\Delta_{v}$ is either one of the first two complexes in Figure~\ref{special} or a union of at least two special complexes which all share a pair of suspension vertices.
+Therefore, $\Delta_{v}$ is the suspension of a broken line $\ell_{v}$ which is distinct from a path of length $2$.
 We call the number of induced $4$-cycles of $\Delta_v\subset \field{S}^2$ that bound a region in $\field{S}^2-\Delta_v$ the \emph{weight} of $v$ denoted by $w(v)$.
-By the construction of $T_r$ each edge $e$ of the new tree $T_r$ is also an edge of the old tree $T$.
+By construction, each edge $e$ of the new tree $T_r$ is also an edge of the old tree $T$.
 Therefore, we still assign the edge $e$ in the new tree $T_r$ the complex $\Delta_v$ as in the previous tree $T$ structure.